kapa-moon/final-project-team-decider/README.md

 The above two ```docker run``` commands may take some time.<br>
 You can open ```http://localhost:3000``` to see front end and open ```http://localhost:4000``` to see back end.<br>

-## Continuous Integration and Deployment
+# Continuous Integration and Deployment

 ## Continuous Integration

 GitHub Publish Docker Image Action automates deplot process. <br>
 With `buildcontainer.yml`, any change made to the master branch will trigger GitHub action and rebuild new front-end and back-end images.
-Then they will be pushed to docker hub by GitHub Action too.
+Then they will be pushed to docker hub by GitHub Action too. <br>
+User can use run command to access and use them:

+For front-end:

+    docker pull yvonne511/final-project-decider-back-end
+    docker pull yvonne511/final-project-decider-front-end
+    docker run -ti --rm yvonne511/final-project-decider-back-end

+For back-end, open another shell and run:

+    docker run -ti --rm yvonne511/final-project-decider-front-end

 ## Continuous Deployment